Goodbye Pork Pie Hat: Other versions

-One of Mingus's best-known compositions, "Goodbye Pork Pie Hat" became a jazz standard, recorded by other jazz and jazz fusion artists.
+Mingus re-released the song on his 1963 album Mingus Mingus Mingus Mingus Mingus as "Theme for Lester Young" and on 1977's Three or Four Shades of Blues.

 An early indication of the song's cross-genre appeal came in 1966, when it was recorded by the British folk guitar duo, Bert Jansch and John Renbourn.
 Rather than offering a tightly arranged collaboration between the two musicians, Jansch and Renbourn's rendition was recorded in hard stereo, with each guitarist offering a different interpretation of the tune.
 When Jansch and Renbourn formed Pentangle the next year, a group arrangement of the song became a fixture in their set, and a version recorded live at the Royal Festival Hall in London was released on Sweet Child in 1968.
 Though Pentangle included a lead vocalist and three of the four instrumentalists also sang, no attempt was made to add lyrics or scat.
 Renbourn returned to it again in 1985, this time with the American blues guitarist, Stefan Grossman.

 It was recorded in March 1971 by John McLaughlin for his album My Goal's Beyond.
 Like Renbourn with Pentangle and then Grossman, McLaughlin was also returning to the song.
 He had been involved in a live recording of the song in London in 1967, when he played guitar for the Mike Carr Trio.
-Jeff Beck (guitar) performed an interpretation of the song in his 1976 album Wired, as did Derek Sherinian (keyboards) in his 2001 album Intertia.
+Jeff Beck (guitar) performed an interpretation of the song in his 1976 album Wired, as did Derek Sherinian (keyboards) in his 2001 album Inertia.
 Bernie Worrell also offered a solo piano version on his 2013 album: Elevation: The Upper Air.